pwestman/pwestman.github.io/README.md

 ### 2.1.1 Problem To Be Solved

 This project aims to solve the problem of not being able to see inside a beehive to determine its overall health.
+Beekeepers usually rely on visual inspection to determine the overall health of the hive.
+However, this is not always the best way to monitor the hive because you cannot constantly be observing the hive to see if anything is going wrong.
+This makes it challenging for beekeepers to respond and react quickly to adverse changes in the hive.
+With Smart Hive, sensors are embedded into the structure of the hive to provide real time and up-to-date data for beekeepers to get a sense of the activities inside the hive.
+This includes the number of bees in the hive at any moment, the climate of the hive including where the bees are clustered inside, as well as the total weight, which can help with determining the population and honey stores.
 By incorporating sensors into a beehive, beekeepers are able to get a deeper understanding of what is going on inside the hive and if intervention is necessary by the beekeeper in order to maintain the hive’s functionality.

 ### 2.1.2 Intended Users